 Hopefully, this article has clarified why it is critical to not only have a functional laser engraver exhaust system in place but also how to construct an effective laser exhaust system.

 Maintain a constant awareness of your surroundings.
 Laser exhaust fumes are hazardous; never ignore unusual odors and seek fresh air immediately if you believe your health is in danger.
-If there are any odors, remember to open a window and turn on the fan.
+If there are any odors, remember to make sure the exhaust fan or fume extractor is turned on when operating your laser engraver.